BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/creating_your_first_se_mod.md

 ## 1. Outlining your strategy

 First, you are going to be organizing the functions and game elements you will be needing for your mod.
-One of the best resources for this can be found on [LaughingLeader's Github](https://github.com/LaughingLeader/BG3ModdingTools/blob/master/generated/Osi.lua), which contains a list of Osiris (Native) functions you can use.
-To find the flags, spells, passives or any other game elements you might need, you can browse [Norbsearch](https://bg3.norbyte.dev/search), or index your game files using [ShinyHobo's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool).
+One of the best resources for this can be found on [Laughing Leader's Github](https://github.com/LaughingLeader/BG3ModdingTools/blob/master/generated/Osi.lua), which contains a list of Osiris (native) functions you can use.
+To find the flags, spells, passives or any other game elements you might need, you can use [Norbsearch](https://bg3.norbyte.dev/search), or index your game files using [ShinyHobo's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool).

 ## 2. Preparing your workspace